top of page

 ✔️ Unusually soft or oddly formed stools

-✔️ Pale-coloured or greenish stools
+✔️ Pale-colored or greenish stools

 ✔️ Extra-foul-smelling stools